almakhamreh/MM-datasets-EDA/README.md

 # Exploratory Data Analysis of Anti-phishing Datasets

 ## Description
-This repository analyzes multimodal anti-phishing datasets comprising URLs, HTML source code, screenshot images, and more.
-We delve into each dataset using separate notebooks, analyzing and visualizing essential statistics and information.
-For each notebook, we initially focus on phishing samples followed by legitimate ones.
-The provided information includes:
+This repository contains notebooks for conducting exploratory data analysis (EDA) on multimodal anti-phishing datasets.
+The datasets provided encompass various components such as URLs, HTML source code, screenshot images, and more.
+The goal of the analysis is to gain insights into phishing attempts and legitimate instances by exploring key statistics and visualizing important information.

-- Identification of missing data in the datasets
-- Analysis of average text lengths
-- Visualization of targeted brands in phishing attempts
-- Analysis of website languages
-- Pie charts illustrating SSL distribution of the URLs
+## Key Feautres

+- **Comprehensive Analysis:** Each dataset is explored in a separate notebook, allowing for in-depth analysis and comparison of phishing and legitimate samples.
-- Plots showcasing URL domains and Top-Level Domains (TLD)
+- **Statistical Insights:** The notebooks provide insights into missing data, average text lengths, SSL distribution, website languages, and URL characteristics such as domains and Top-Level Domains (TLD).
-- Calculation of URL min, max, and average lengths
+- **Visualizations:** Visualizations including pie charts, plots, and graphs are utilized to effectively present the analysis results, aiding in understanding and interpretation.

 ## Data Files